How To Write Blog Posts if You Prefer To Talk

-"Can I just do video?”
+"Can I just talk it out?”

 There's no reason to put in much additional effort to get the words out and onto the page.
 Some people prefer to watch videos, some prefer to read, and some like to do both.
 Look at your video as a teaser to get people to learn more and keep reading.
 You can also look at any articles you write as a teaser to get more readers to watch your videos.